THE BEST LOWER CHEST WORKOUT

 As I like to say, focus on doing 10 sets of 1 instead of 1 set of 10 crappy reps!

 This next one is a great option if you don’t have access to a cable machine, but you DO have a single band at home.

 Anchor it to something high, like a pullup bar and try this D2 Flexion Crossover, which provides constant tension throughout the movement.

 6.)
 D2 FLEXION CROSSOVER

-Take the arm all the way across, keeping it nice and long, and turn it in.
+- Take the arm all the way across the rib cage, keeping it nice and long, and turn it in.
 You’re getting adduction and that same downward and across angle that we’ve been going for.
-Slowly return to start.

 7.)
 INCLINE TWISTING PUSHUP

 - Position a barbell on a rack at a low angle, and assume a push-up position with your hands on the bar and your lower body oriented at a downward angle toward the ground.